Skip to main content

 Article 2.
 Composition and Positions

-1. The Unit shall be made up of the following persons, appointed for an indefinite term by the Board of Directors, at the proposal of the Sustainable Development Committee and following a report from the Company’s Appointments Committee, who shall hold the positions indicated below:
+2. The members of the Unit shall be appointed for an indefinite term by the Board of Directors at the proposal of the Sustainable Development Committee (on its own initiative or at the proposal of the Unit) and following a report from the Company’s Appointments Committee.

-The Director of Compliance shall manage the operation of the Unit and its budget and shall be responsible for carrying out the corresponding measures and action plans and ensuring that the Unit proactively and autonomously complies with its duties, regularly reporting thereto on the performance of said activities, and shall perform such other duties as are assigned thereto in the rules, and particularly in the Governance and Sustainability System.
+1. The Chief Compliance Officer shall manage the operation of the Unit and its budget, shall be responsible for carrying out actions and adopting such measures as are necessary or appropriate to further develop and implement the Annual Activities Plan, and shall endeavour to ensure that the Unit proactively and autonomously complies with its duties, regularly reporting thereto on the performance of said activities.
+The Chief Compliance Officer shall also carry out the other duties attributed thereto by legal provisions, and particularly by the Governance and Sustainability System.

 TITLE III.
 POWERS AND COORDINATION IN THE COMPLIANCE AREA

-Article 4.
-Powers regarding the Code of Conduct for Directors, Professionals and Suppliers
+Article 6.
+Powers regarding the Ethical and Basic Principles of Governance and Sustainability and the Code of Conduct for Directors, Professionals and Suppliers

-1. As regards the Code of Conduct for Directors, Professionals and Suppliers (the “Code of Conduct”) (excluding section B thereof regarding the directors of the Group’s companies), the Unit shall have the following main powers:
+1. As regards the ethical principles set forth in the Ethical and Basic Principles of Governance and Sustainability of the Iberdrola Group (the “Ethical Principles”) and the Code of Conduct for Directors, Professionals and Suppliers (the “Code of Conduct”) (excluding section B thereof regarding the directors) at those companies where they are applicable, the Unit shall have the following main powers:

-1. Ensure and coordinate the application of the Code of Conduct by the various companies of the Group.
+1. Ensure and coordinate the application of the Ethical Principles and of the Code of Conduct at those companies of the Group where they are applicable.

-2. Provide a binding interpretation of the Code of Conduct and resolve any questions or concerns raised with respect to the content or application thereof or compliance therewith, particularly with respect to the application of disciplinary measures by the competent bodies.
+2. Provide a binding interpretation of the Ethical Principles and the Code of Conduct and resolve any questions or concerns raised with respect to the content or application thereof or compliance therewith.

-3. Promote the approval of rules needed to further develop the Code of Conduct and to prevent violations thereof, in collaboration with the various corporate divisions of the Company and on a coordinated basis with the Compliance Units of the Subsidiaries.
+3. Promote the approval of rules needed to further develop the Code of Conduct and to prevent violations thereof, in collaboration with the various corporate divisions of the Company.

 4. Approve behavioural procedures and protocols in order to ensure compliance with the Code of Conduct.
 These rules must in all cases be in accord with the provisions of the Company’s Governance and Sustainability System.

-3. The Unit shall be supported by the division in charge of the procurement function in the dissemination of the content of the Code of Conduct among the suppliers and other members of the supply chain.
+4. The Unit shall be supported by the division in charge of the procurement function in the dissemination of the content of the Code of Conduct among the suppliers and other members of the Company’s supply chain.

 1. The Unit shall: